General-purpose LLMs as Models of Human Driver Behavior: The Case of Simplified Merging: Methods

 To ensure reliable integration with the simulation framework, each response of the LLM was validated for schema compliance: the output had to contain a length-$N$ array with entries in $[-1,1]$.
 If validation failed, the agent used the most recent valid acceleration plan for the current planning interval.

 We treat prompts as experimentally manipulable inductive biases; this enables controlled probing of behavioral structure of LLMs.
-Specifically, to identify prompt components essential for model behavior, we conducted a single-factor ablation study with seven prompt variants (Table~\ref{tab:prompt_components_ablations}), each removing exactly one prompt component while keeping all remaining components intact.
+Specifically, to identify prompt components essential for model behavior, we conducted a single-factor ablation study with seven prompt variants (Table~\ref{tab:prompt_components_ablations}), each removing exactly one prompt element or sub-element while keeping all remaining prompt content intact.